PeterJemley/bridget/Documentation/SWIFTDATA_IMPLEMENTATION_REVIEW.md

 3. **Enhanced functionality** through better use of SwiftData features

 Overall compliance score: **85/100** - Good foundation with room for optimization.

+## 🚨 CRITICAL ISSUE: Map View Blank Sheets

+### Problem Description
+- **Issue:** Clicking on bridges in the map view shows blank sheets instead of bridge details
+- **Scope:** Only 3 bridges are currently displayed on the map
+- **Impact:** Core user functionality is broken - users cannot access bridge information from the map

+### Investigation Required
+1. **Map Data Source:** Verify why only 3 bridges are loading on the map
+2. **Sheet Presentation:** Debug why bridge detail sheets are blank
+3. **Navigation Flow:** Check if the issue is in the sheet presentation or the detail view itself

+### Proactive Stepwise Plan

+#### Phase 1: Data Investigation
+1. **Check Bridge Data Loading**
+   - Verify `DrawbridgeInfo` data is being fetched correctly
+   - Check if there are filtering issues limiting bridge display
+   - Confirm all bridges have proper coordinates for map placement

+2. **Debug Map View Implementation**
+   - Review map annotation creation logic
+   - Verify bridge selection handling
+   - Check if coordinate data is valid for all bridges

+#### Phase 2: Sheet Presentation Debug
+1. **Test Sheet Presentation**
+   - Verify `BridgeDetailView` loads correctly when presented directly
+   - Check if the issue is in the sheet presentation or the view content
+   - Test with hardcoded bridge data to isolate the problem

+2. **Navigation State Management**
+   - Review how selected bridge data is passed to the sheet
+   - Check for state management issues in the map view
+   - Verify proper data binding between map selection and sheet content

+#### Phase 3: Implementation Fix
+1. **Fix Data Loading Issues**
+   - Resolve any filtering or query problems
+   - Ensure all bridges are properly loaded and displayed

+2. **Fix Sheet Presentation**
+   - Correct the sheet presentation logic
+   - Ensure proper data passing to `BridgeDetailView`
+   - Add error handling and loading states

+### Success Criteria
+- [ ] All bridges display on the map (not just 3)
+- [ ] Clicking any bridge opens a properly populated detail sheet
+- [ ] Bridge detail information is accurate and complete
+- [ ] No blank sheets or crashes when interacting with map

+### Priority: **CRITICAL**
+This issue blocks core user functionality and should be addressed immediately before any other improvements.

 ## Lessons Learned: SwiftData Predicate Patterns